0xPolygonID/tutorials/mkdocs/docs/verify-with-zkp-application-level/zk-login-workflow.md

 At the end of the workflow:

-- The web-client is able to authenticate the user using its identifier `ID` after establishing that the user controls that identity and satisfies the query presented in the auth request.
+- The web-client is able to authenticate the user using its identifier `ID` after having established that the user controls that identity and satisfies the query presented in the auth request.
 - The user is able to log-in to the platform without disclosing any personal information to the client exept for its identifier